About this Event

 This section of canal has received the prestigious Green Flag Award from Keep Britian Tidy, highlighting efforts to provide accessible green spaces.
 This walk has been named The Revolution Walk by the Canal and River Trust since it celebrates three eras of transport: canals, roads and railway.

-Along the way we walk underneath the 1829 Galton Bridge, pass the 1825 Engine Arm Aqueduct, Smethwick Junction where Brindley’s Old Main Line and Telford’s New Main Line meet, a Gauging Station at the start of the Soho Loop, along the Soho loop under Asylum Bridge linking the city to the Madhouse, the Badhouse and the Workhouse, rejoin the Main Line canal and pass the (quite friendly) yellow giraffe to finish at the Roundhouse, opposite the Sea Life Centre.
+Along the way we walk underneath the 1829 Galton Bridge, pass the 1825 Engine Arm Aqueduct, Smethwick Junction where Brindley’s Old Main Line and Telford’s New Main Line meet, a Gauging Station at the start of the Soho Loop, along the Soho Loop under Asylum Bridge linking the city to the Madhouse, the Badhouse and the Workhouse then rejoin the Main Line canal to finish at The Roundhouse, on the approach to the Sea Life Centre.

 If the weather doesn’t permit outside refreshment there are a few pubs very close to The Distillery which are more comfortable indoors.